SamYStudiO/flair-logger/README.md

 DEFAULT_LOGGER instance can be acces through Logger.DEFAULT_LOGGER, by default DEFAULT_LOGGER level is ALL if Capabilities.isDebugger is true otherwise level is OFF.
-DEFAULT_LOGGER include a TraceHandler by default and you may use shortcuts to log with it :
+DEFAULT_LOGGER include a TraceHandler by default and you may use top level shortcuts to log with it :
 ```as3
 log( Level.WARN , "warn" );
 debug( "debug" );